KDE/clazy/README.md

 - [Fedora] CommandLine Error: `Option 'opt-bisect-limit' registered more than once!` Remove the llvm-static package and use the dynamically linked libraries instead

-- Some checks are misteriously not producing warnings or not applying fixits ?
+- Some checks are mysteriously not producing warnings or not applying fixits ?
   Check if you have ccache interfering and turn it off.

 # Reducing warning noise